Saturday, 2 December 2017

 When the king hears about this, he is furious.
 But the prince begs for forgiveness, and his father relents, and insists that his son should marry Little Kerstin at once.
 And so she ends up as a grand lady with many other women serving her.

-That is one possible ending.
+At least, that is one possible ending.
 But there are also other variants of this ballad with slightly different endings, some more tragic.
 In one, the king is happy to get a grandson because in that variant Little Kerstin was revealed to be the daughter of another king.
 In another, the king lets his anger subside, but before they can marry, a false maid poisons Little Kerstin and she dies.
 The king then has the false maid buried alive.

 Here is a full text of the ballad from Geijer and Afzelius.